 The Polar Express

-Underneath all of this is Alan Silvestri’s joyful, celebratory score which still lets your sub-conscience know it’s a holiday film.
+Underneath all of this is Alan Silvestri’s joyful, celebratory score, which still lets your sub-conscience know it’s a holiday film.
+The theme is a modern classic — and I think of it in the same caliber as a John Williams theme.

 My song structure, in accordance with the guitar tab is: